Package 'dubicube'

 grouping_var

-A string specifying the grouping variable(s) for fun.
+A character vector specifying the grouping variable(s) for fun.
 The output of fun(data_cube) returns a row per group.

 out_var